System Design Space

 EElevation of Privilege

-LINDDUN: privacy threats and mitigations
+LINDDUN: data privacy risks and mitigations

 LLinkability